ndpp/ndpp/docs/source/index.rst

 generation of multi-group cross-sections.
 Specifically, it integrates the outgoing energy and angular distributions of a reaction to produce a format (Legendre moments or tabular data) and energy group structure defined by the user.
-NDPP makes use of subroutines written for the OpenMC Monte Carlo neutron transport code.
+NDPP utilizes code written for the OpenMC Monte Carlo neutron transport code.

 NDPP is developed by the `University of Michigan`_.
 For